Creating Lasting HeartPrints

 “Many people will walk in and out of your life, but only true friends will leave footprints in your heart.”– Eleanor Roosevelt

 When an impulse comes from the heart, nothing can get in the way–not even a global pandemic.
-Just ask Hepzibah volunteers Landon Adelstein, Luca Diomede, Shafik Memon and Elliot Zubkus, who persevered in their efforts to mentor, educate, enrich and entertain the children we served while the world was in lockdown.
+Just ask Hephzibah volunteers Landon Adelstein, Luca Diomede, and Shafik Memon, who persevered in their efforts to mentor, educate, enrich and entertain the children we served while the world was in lockdown.

 This year we honored these big-hearted humanitarians with Hephzibah HeartPrint Award.
 Created in 2001, this award recognizes high school seniors who have demonstrated an outstanding commitment to our mission, as well as attributes such as reliability, a positive attitude, and willingness to learn and adapt when challenges arise.
 We are deeply grateful to these teens for their gifts of time and service—and wish them all the best in their future endeavors!